csongorb/growingstuff/process/dialogue.md

 And Love is probably in a category of its own yeah, more of an earnest attempt in the end to actually capture a feeling of eroticism in a far-flung place.

 As for that manifesto - couldn't agree more, I think almost every single one immediately triggers a memory/thought for me.
 A real win!

+## 2025-07-29 Csongor: We'll always have...
+A MAZE!

+More than two months have passed... how could this happen!!?
+Semester?
+Life?

+Used the time to constantly feel miserable and to reflect on the idea of *in the moment* reflections vs. different extents of how time changes reflection.
+And/or the ability to do so.
+What do we lose / gain as time passes?
+How does emotionality change over time?
+Do I still *feel* it?
+Not sure, but would be worth exploring this this further.

+I'm also writing this to break the wall.
+Having waited for so long builds up expectations.
+The longer the time, the more meaningful it needs to be, have thought about this gap on many levels.
+The only way to break this is to *just* do something.
+So here is something, I guess?
+Something.

+Or has the gap happened because I'm reluctant to see this as an end?
+I refuse to look back because it would mean it is finished?
+And I want this to be a beginning... or at least only an in-between step?

+There is something I still feel *in the moment* and I'm sure about.
+Maybe I sound too sentimental, [but](https://youtu.be/-4liOY7Yx2o?si=dIsdOGnyDHcet83L&t=595).

+Long time no see, I hope you are doing fine.